 This is what the interface should look like by default.
 Go to File > Open > Folder and select the folder of the costume you wish to replace. c00 is the default costume/look of a character, so we'll be selecting that for the tutorial.
 I will be using Luigi for the example.
 Reminder you will need all the other files in the costume folder so make sure those are extracted from CrossArc.

 Click on model.numdlb.
 Your character should pop into the scene in their default pose.
 Go to File > Export > Scene to File(s).
 Name your file accordingly and make sure it ends with the .smd format, something like default_luigi.smd will do.
-You can also use .dae if you want to replace the character's eyes, but it may cause issues.
-Keep in mind you can keep certain parts of the model in the scene afterwards and you don't have to totally replace everything.
+You can also use .dae if you want to replace the character's eyes and still have the pupils move.
+Keep in mind you can keep certain parts of the model in the scene afterwards, so if you were to do something like give luigi glasses, you wouldn't have to remove any meshes from Luigi.

 Now, back in blender, you will need to import again similar to last time, but instead import as SMD/DAE.